 If you're one of those types who likes to dive in and play around with it immediately, go on: try it out for yourself.
 If you're the type who likes to be walked through using tools step by step, that's cool too.
 Just keep reading.

-Using the Blog Topic Generator is quick and easy.
+Using the Blog Ideas Generator is quick and easy.
 Here's all you need to do:

-1) Put in terms you'd like to blog about, and click "Give Me Blog Topics!"
+1. Put in terms you'd like to blog about, and click "Give Me Blog Ideas."

 You use one, two, or three terms.
 If you need help coming up with them, ask yourself these questions: